Federal Aviation Regulations: FAR vs. 14 CFR

-14 CFR Overview
+14 CFR overview

-Title 14 CFR - Aeronautics and Space is one of the fifty titles that make up the United States Code of Federal Regulations (CFR).
-Title 14 is the principal set of rules and regulations (sometimes called administrative law) issued by the Department of Transportation and Federal Aviation Administration, federal agencies of the United States which oversee Aeronautics and Space.
-This title is available in digital and printed form, and can be referenced online using the Electronic Code of Federal Regulations (e-CFR).
+Title 14 CFR – Aeronautics and Space is one of the fifty titles that make up the United States Code of Federal Regulations (CFR).
+Title 14 is the principal set of rules and regulations (sometimes called administrative law) issued by the Department of Transportation and Federal Aviation Administration, which oversee aeronautics and space.

 Content as of 2018

 The table of contents, as reflected in the e-CFR updated December 20, 2018:

 Organization

 Each title of the CFR is organized into sections, called parts.
 Each part deals with a specific type of activity.
 For example, 14 CFR Part 141 contains rules for pilot training schools.
 The sections most relevant to aircraft pilots and AMTs (Aviation Maintenance Technicians) are listed below.
 Many of the FARs are designed to regulate certification of pilots, schools, or aircraft rather than the operation of airplanes.
 Once an airplane design is certified using some parts of these regulations, it is certified regardless of whether the regulations change in the future.
 For that reason, newer planes are certified using newer versions of the FARs, and in many aspects may be thus considered safer designs.